How to make a mind-game film?

 Nolan’s cinematography (composition and lighting) is another component of his visual strategy to sell an illusion of truth and veracity.
 Of course, it may just be a personal preference.
 But the use of a cinema-verite style of cinematography along with its association of handheld camera and seemingly naturalistic lighting lends a veneer of grounded realism.
 In other words, the use of a documentary camerawork is a visual shorthand to suggest realism.

-Steven Soderbergh’s Traffic (2000) is an example where the use of colour coding is used to separate different countries, locations and stories.
-But in Nolan’s film, flashbacks are not colour-coded or differentiated between ‘present time’ and ‘past time’ with the use of interstitials.
+Steven Soderbergh’s Traffic (2000) is an example where the use of color coding is used to separate different countries, locations, and stories.
+But in Nolan’s film, flashbacks are not color-coded or differentiated between ‘present time’ and ‘past time’ with the use of interstitials.

-By not colour-coding changes in storylines, locations and time periods, Nolan plays with the viewer’s expectations and assumptions.
-Even for the non-initiated, maintaining a consistent colouring system makes it harder for the viewer to differentiate narrative changes.
+By not color-coding changes in storylines, locations and time periods, Nolan plays with the viewer’s expectations and assumptions.
+Even for the non-initiated, maintaining a consistent coloring system makes it harder for the viewer to differentiate narrative changes.

 Black and white colour coding

-In this regard, Nolan subvert the conventional use of flashbacks, multiple storylines and time periods through cinematography and colouring.
-How do we know that Nolan is actively subverting the idea of flashbacks-as black and white and colour-coding different locations and time periods?
+In this regard, Nolan subverts the conventional use of flashbacks, multiple storylines and time periods through cinematography and coloring.
+How do we know that Nolan is actively subverting the idea of flashbacks-as black and white and color-coding different locations and time periods?
 That is because he had used the very same conventions in his other films.